peteryuhang/Computer-Systems-A-Programmer-Perspective/ch9/ch9.md

     ![](./how_the_loader_maps_areas_of_the_user_address_space.png)

-  3. **Map Shared areas**: eg. `libc.so` dynamically linked into the program, and then mapped into the shared region of the user’s virtual address space
+  3. **Map Shared areas**: eg. `libc.so` dynamically linked into the program, and then mapped into the shared region of the user's virtual address space

-  4. **Set the program counter(PC)**: set the program counter in the current process’s context to point to the entry point in the code area
+  4. **Set the program counter(PC)**: set the program counter in the current process's context to point to the entry point in the code area

 #### User-Level Memory Mapping with the mmap Function